Kurtyako/Wazuh-FIM-Lab/README.md

 ## Steps

-1. For this Lab I will be using two virtual machines.
+For this Lab I will be using two virtual machines.
 One Machine will contain a pre-built virtual machine image in an Open Virtual Appliance(OVA) format containing the following components: Wazuh's manager, indexer, and dashboard.
 I will use this Wazuh OVA image with Oracle VM Virtual Box.
 The other virtual machine will be a Windows Server 2022 as my target machine.

+1. Starting Windows Server 2022 and Wazuh OVA machine in Virtual Box.

 	![Wazuh virtual box](https://github.com/user-attachments/assets/a1a0d240-cab6-421d-9bad-6ae4ab06e32f)

-2. After getting both the virtual machines up and running my next step is to get the Wazuh agent installed on the Windows 2022 server.
+3. After getting both the virtual machines up and running my next step is to get the Wazuh agent installed on the Windows 2022 server.
 From the official Wazuh documentation website, I can download the Wazuh agent and it will look like this when complete:

 	![download](https://github.com/user-attachments/assets/69024763-cb23-40e9-8020-79f9b57da560)